How a VSD Compressor Can Save Your Business Money and Energy

 • Companies with inconsistent power supply.
 VSD compressors are highly sensitive to incoming power inconsistencies.

 • Facilities with extremely dirty, dusty or wet ambient conditions.
-The electronics in a VSD compressor are more sensitive to moisture and dirt than the components of a fixed speed compressor.
+The electronics in VSD compressors are more sensitive to moisture and dirt than the components of a fixed-speed compressor.
 That being said, filtration can be added to the electronic cabinets to eliminate this concern, allowing these users to take advantage of the energy savings.

 Using Both Fixed Speed and Variable Speed Drive Compressors Together

 In many cases, the best option is to use both a fixed speed and a VSD compressor in tandem.
 Using multiple smaller air compressors instead of a single large compressor means that you can keep at least part of your facility up and running while one compressor is down for maintenance or repairs; the second compressor can typically meet about 50% of your maximum compressed air needs.
-Combining both types of compressors allows you to take advantage of the energy savings of VSD while saving some initial capital expenses with the fixed speed compressor.
+Combining both types of compressors allows you to take advantage of the energy savings of VSD while saving some initial capital expenses with the fixed-speed compressor.
+See how it worked for SCM Group: A Three-Compressor System Maximizes Efficiency.

 • The larger VSD operates as the primary air compressor.
-When compressed air needs are low, the VSD will operate alone, using just enough power to meet compressed air demand.
+When compressed air needs are low, the VSD will operate alone, using just enough power to meet compressed air demands.

 • The exception to this is if the base load is high or when there are multiple compressors on the system that are controlled by a sequencer.